659045/GameStore-WebDev2-VueProject/README.md

 username: normal
 password: 123

-Intructions:
+Setup Intructions:
 Frontend
-npm install - to install all the necesarry packeges. npm run dev - to run the environment
+npm install - to install all the necesarry packages. npm run dev - to run the environment

 Backend